 The key to successful exam preparation is to invest in learning from the very beginning of the academic year.
-Revision is not a word we encourage our young women to use because it gives a false suggestion that ‘cramming’ is something we endorse and that they can leave study until the last minute.
-Scientific research and experience tells us that this approach to learning is not effective, hence we want to debunk the myth that ‘cramming’ or ‘revision’ are worthwhile activities.
+Revision is not a word we encourage our young women if they are referring to ‘cramming.
+If they are using the term revision to signify that they are actively recalling, creating strong links between their short and long-term memory, then we are all for it!
+Scientific research and experience tells us that an approach to learning that relies on the misguided opinion that cramming until the last minute is not effective, hence we want to debunk the myth that ‘cramming’ or ‘revision’ are worthwhile activities.

 We have adopted a spiral curriculum across our school, meaning that our students will be experiencing key skills and learning content that is directly relevant to their GCSE course, whatever year they are in.
 We understand that GCSEs are terminal, therefore foundation understanding is constantly laid and revisited between Years 7 – 11.
 Cognitive Scientists such as The Learning Scientists (found at www.learningscientists.org or as authors of the excellent book – ‘Understanding How We Learn: A Visual Guide’) insist that effective learning involves a number of key ingredients and we have tried to embrace their findings in the learning that takes place inside and outside of the classroom at Plashet School.